jvansan/uvicorn-gunicorn-docker/README.md

 ## Parent Repository

-This repository is based on [tiangolo/uvicorn-gunicorn-docker] but modified to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+This repository is based on [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker) but modified to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

+#### TODO:

+- Scripts and tests need to be updated for appropriate tags and username.

 Details below are directly from the parent repo: